stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 Choose the 64-bit _Windows installer_ package for the current version, unless you know that you need a different option.

-To install Go on macOS, use [Homebrew](http://brew.sh/).
+To install Go on macOS or Linux, use [gimme](https://github.com/travis-ci/gimme).
+The _gimme_ tool enables you to choose which versions of Go to install on your system.

-To install the current version of Go on Linux, use the package from the official Website, or a [Docker image](https://store.docker.com/images/golang).
-Docker, Inc. maintain the Docker images.
 Linux distributions supply versions of Go, but these will frequently be older than the current release.

+Docker, Inc. maintain [Docker images](https://store.docker.com/images/golang) for Go.
+These are useful for Continuous Integration, where you need containers that include a Go compiler to build releases of your software.

 # Essential Tools